15 FESTIVE July 4th Crafts & Activities (2026)

 C. Activity

-Craft #3: Glitter Glue Fireworks
+#3: Glitter Glue Fireworks

 There is just something special about glitter glue!
 My daughter gets SO excited to use it.